-Following the orientation program students should complete the following:
+Following the completion of the orientation program students should complete the following:

 - Submit final high school and college transcripts and test score reports (AP, IB, CLEP, AICE, etc.) to UCF Undergraduate Admissions when available.
 Failure to submit this information will prevent registration for future semesters at UCF.